Ratings of GDP Accuracy in the Middle East

 Governments interfere with the production and dissemination of basic economic data in many ways.
 Attempts in Greece to prosecute and potentially jail the man hired by the IMF to sort out the corrupt mess of Greek economic data is perhaps the most egregious recent example.

 The Greek instance might appear to be an extreme special case.
-But unfortunately there are also many occurrences of serious Government interference in the production of economic data in the Americas.
+But unfortunately there are also many occurrences of serious Government interference in the production of economic data in the Middle East.

 The Banco Central de Venezuela (BCV), like many central banks, has followed a pattern that Oskar Morgenstern elegantly documents in his classic work On the Accuracy of Economic Observations.
 Indeed, the BCV has failed to report data that would reflect poorly on the government, and when it has reported inflation statistics, it has lied and doctored the data.
 Instead of reporting Venezuela’s ‘real’ open rate of inflation, the BCV has attempted to measure suppressed inflation.